Go applications

 suggests replacing them with more inclusive alternatives.

 The name must be unique in the Snap Store.
-Valid snap names consist of lower-case alphanumeric characters and hyphens.
-They cannot be all numbers and they also cannot start or end with a hyphen.
+A valid snap name consists of lowercase alphanumeric characters and hyphens.
+It can’t be all numbers and can’t start or end with a hyphen.

 Base

-In this example, core20 is used as the base for snap building, and is based on Ubuntu 20.04 LTS.
+In this example, core22 is used as the base for snap building, and is based on Ubuntu 22.04 LTS.
 See Base snaps for more details.

 Security model